swiyu-admin-ch/didtoolbox-java/README.md

     --help, -h    Display help for the DID toolbox --version, -V Display version (default: false)
   Commands:
-    create      Create a did:tdw DID and sign the initial DID log entry with the provided private key.
+    create      Create a DID and sign the initial DID log entry with the provided private key.
 To supply a signing/verifying key pair, always rely on one of the three available command parameter sets exclusively, each of then denoting a whole another source of such key material:
             PEM files, a Java KeyStore (PKCS12) or a Securosys Primus (HSM) connection.
 In case of a Securosys Primus (HSM) connection, the required
             JCE provider (JAR) library (primusX-java8.jar or primusX-java11.jar) is by-convention expected to be stored on the system alongside the